Skip to content

 The Monday plan:

-- Estimate roughly (don’t spend more than 5 minutes total on estimation)
+• Estimate roughly (do not spend more than 5 minutes total on estimation)

 The Friday retrospect:

-- What didn’t ship?
+• What did not ship?
 Decide: bump to next cycle, or move back to backlog?

-- Did anything block that you didn’t see coming?
+• Did anything block that you did not see coming?

 These two rituals take 30 minutes total per week.
 The discipline pays off in shipping rhythm.

 Linear has estimates (XS, S, M, L, XL or numeric points).
 For solo work, estimates are noise.
-You’re estimating yourself; you’ll be wrong; nobody else needs the data.
+You are estimating yourself; you will be wrong; nobody else needs the data.
+Brian Casel’s team-scale setup uses estimates extensively because they inform load-balancing between developers and the customer-support person; you have neither.

 Either skip estimates entirely or use a binary “this fits in a week” check.
-That’s the only signal worth tracking.
+That is the only signal worth tracking.

 Use cycle goals, not just issues

-Linear lets you set a cycle goal — a one-line description of what you’re trying to accomplish.
+Linear lets you set a cycle goal — a one-line description of what you are trying to accomplish.
 Use it.
 “Ship the search feature” or “Get the migration unblocked” or “Investigate the performance complaint.”

 The goal is more useful than the issue list because it tells future-you what cycle this was.
 Six months later, the goal is the searchable artefact.